exposit/pythia-oracle/README.md

 #### Upgrading from an older version

 Move your saves folder and your backups folder to another directory completely outside the pythia directory structure.
-I also zip up a copy and put it in a third location just in case at this point.
+I would also zip up a copy and put it in a third location just in case at this point.

-Double check that you have a saved copy of your saves folder and backups folder somewhere else.
-Delete your existing pythia-oracle folder.
+Double check that you have a saved copy of your saves folder and backups folder somewhere else, then delete your existing pythia-oracle folder.

 Grab a fresh download, unzip, then copy (don't move) your save folder in.
 Run the program; if you get any errors, read them.
 Some file names may have changed.
 New variables might have been added to the config file.
-You can compare your game's config.txt against the default quicksave to see.
+You can compare your game's config.txt against the default quicksave to see or just read the error messages.

-If things still aren't working, make a new game.
-Then copy your game files from your backup into the new game directory, overwriting as prompted, but skipping the config.txt file.
-Then just set your variables for that game manually or as you play.
+If there doesn't seem to be an easy fix, you can always just make a new game with the new version.
+Then copy (NOT MOVE) your save files from your backup into the new game directory, overwriting as prompted, but skipping the config.txt file.
+Then just set your variables as you play.

 #### Customization/Setup

-Always save backup copies of your text files before trying a new version or making any changes!
+Always save backup copies of your text files IN A SEPARATE DIRECTORY OUTSIDE THE PYTHIA DIRECTORY before trying a new version or making any changes!
 And check your saved work occasionally by hitting save and opening up one of the log files to make sure things are saving as you expected them to.

 If the app window is too big or two small, you can adjust it by setting the size, either in the pythia.py file or at the command line.